Time Slider

 Logging across midnight

-For logs with a start and end — sleep, pumping, feeds — you can span midnight in a single entry.
+For logs with a start and end — sleep, pumping, play — you can span midnight in a single entry.
 Pick a start time before midnight on one day and an end time after midnight on the next; the slider keeps the dates straight and the duration is calculated correctly.

 This matters for sleep summaries: a 9 pm → 5 am stretch is one sleep of eight hours, not two scraps split by the date boundary.